Exenatide is given as an injection just under the surface of the skin.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Byetta® 5 micrograms solution for injection, pre-filled pen.
-Byetta® 10 micrograms solution for injection, pre-filled pen; AstraZeneca UK Limited, The electronic Medicines Compendium.
-Dated July 2014.
+Manufacturer's PIL, Byetta® 5 micrograms and 10 micrograms solution for injection, pre-filled pen; AstraZeneca UK Limited, The electronic Medicines Compendium.
+Dated July 2016.

-- Manufacturer's PIL, Bydureon® 2 mg powder and solvent for prolonged-release suspension for injection; Bristol Myers Squibb-AstraZeneca EEIG, The electronic Medicines Compendium.
-Dated August 2014.
+Manufacturer's PIL, Bydureon® 2 mg powder and solvent for prolonged-release suspension for injection in pre-filled pen; AstraZeneca UK Ltd, The electronic Medicines Compendium.
+Dated August 2017.